I2SL/I2SL-Website/index.md

 # Wyant College of Optical Sciences University of Arizona

 We are a computational imaging lab focused on developing sensing systems that perform optimally with respect to task-based information measures.
-Our work spans
+Our projects involve the joint design of optical devices and algorithms.

 {%
   include link.html